 Experienced Leon County DWI & Criminal Defense Lawyer

 In the moment of your arrest, you aren't thinking about your future.
 Rather, all that's on your mind is the present.
 The handcuffs.
 The interrogation.
 The intimidation.
 The threat of jail.
 These are indeed things that should worry you.
-But there are some other things to keep on your mind as well: your rights, your options, and your choices that you will make about those rights and options.
+But there are some other things to keep in mind as well: your rights, your options, and the choices that you will make about those rights and options.

-At Doug Murphy Law Firm, P.C., we are here to advise you of your rights, layout your options, and help you make informed choices that impact not only your present situation but also your future.
+At Doug Murphy Law Firm, P.C., we are here to advise you of your rights, lay out your options, and help you make informed choices that impact not only your present situation but also your future.
 Doug Murphy is the kind of DWI and criminal defense lawyer who actually listens to your side of the story and your specific concerns.
 He takes the time to address those concerns with insight and compassion.
-He is also the kind of lawyer who will fight for your rights and hold the State accountable to the law.
+He is also a lawyer who will fight for your rights and hold the State accountable to the law.

 Arrested in Leon County?
 Three Things to Consider When Looking for a DWI or Criminal Defense Lawyer

-You or someone you know has been arrested.
-Your case is now pending.
-If you haven't done so already, you need to hire an attorney.
-But the problem: the internet is saturated with them.
-Even in Leon County, you can get several pages returned from a search of criminal defense lawyers.
-Of course, you want to hire the one that's right for you, the one who will help you get your case either dismissed or get you the best possible outcome.
+You or someone you know has been arrested, and the case is now pending.
+You need to hire an attorney if you haven't done so already.
+But the problem is that the internet is saturated with them.
+Even in Leon County, you can get several pages returned from searching for criminal defense lawyers.
+Of course, you want to hire the one that's right for you, who will help you get your case either dismissed or the best possible outcome.
 That usually requires experience, skills, insight, and a special kind of determination to help innocent persons redeem themselves and other persons get a second chance.

 Here are three things you should think about when searching for the right attorney for you.

-No one can say that there is a “best” criminal defense attorney in or around Leon County.
-It is more about finding the best attorney for you, and that means identifying what you want out of your representation?
-That question usually comes down to: do you want to fight the charge or do you want to settle?
+No one can say there is a "best" criminal defense attorney in or around Leon County.
+It is more about finding the best attorney for you, which means identifying what you want from your representation.
+That question usually comes down to: do you want to fight the charge, or do you want to settle?

 Settling, generally speaking, means agreeing to a plea deal.
 There are attorneys out there who never see a day in the courtroom because their main priority is getting a plea deal.
-And prosecutors like those kinds of attorneys because prosecutors want plea deals too: it saves them time and energy.
+Prosecutors like those kinds of attorneys because prosecutors want plea deals.
+It saves them time and energy.

 A plea deal, however, may not be in your best interests.
 First, the initial priority for these kinds of attorneys is the plea deal, not you.
-Second and because of the latter, these plea deals may not be in your best interests.
+Second, these plea deals may not be in your best interests.
 Too many defendants agree to plea deals due to the persuasion of their attorneys.
-But if you don't want to settle, then you need to find an attorney who has extensive trial experience.
+But if you don't want to settle, you need to find an attorney with extensive trial experience.

-An attorney with extensive trial experience generally indicates that attorney is not afraid to go to trial.
-Indeed, that attorney may look forward to the day you go to trial so he or she can prove your innocence and/or challenge the State's arguments against you.
+An attorney with extensive trial experience generally indicates that the attorney is not afraid to go to trial.
+Indeed, that attorney may look forward to the day you go to trial so he or she can prove your innocence and challenge the State's arguments against you.

 In the end, your choice is a personal one.
 It is recommended you meet with the attorney first, and when you do, there is specific information you should obtain from that attorney.

-At your initial consultation, the attorney is interviewing you just as much as you are to interview him or her.
-There are specific questions you'll want to be answered so that you can best determine if that attorney is the right attorney.
+At your initial consultation, the attorney will interview you just as much as you will interview him or her.
+You'll want to ask specific questions to help you determine if that attorney is the right one.

-Some attorneys practice law in different areas, from criminal defense to personal injury to family law to estate law.
-If you are the kind of person who wants to fight the charge rather than settle, then you want to be sure the criminal defense lawyer you hire exclusively practices criminal law.
+Some attorneys practice law in different areas, from criminal defense to personal injury, family law, estate law, and other practice areas.
+If you want to fight the charge rather than settle, then you want to be sure the criminal defense lawyer you hire exclusively practices criminal law.
 Better yet, you want a criminal defense lawyer who is Board Certified.

 • Board Certified means the attorney has been evaluated and tested for knowledge and experience in specific areas of the law.
 A lawyer cannot claim a specialization in Texas without Board Certification.
 A Texas lawyer can be Board Certified in criminal law by the Texas Board of Legal Specializations.
 He or she may also be Board Certified in DWI defense by the National College of DUI Defense, accredited by the American Bar Association.

 You can expect your attorney to be busy, and you want that because it indicates he or she may have a reputation for getting results.
-But it can become problematic if the attorney has too many cases going on at the same time.
+However, if the attorney has too many cases going on at once, it can become problematic.
 You may not be able to get the personal representation you deserve.

-That said, if an attorney does not have that many cases, you can expect a lot of attention possibly but maybe not the best representation.
-You may want to dig in a little further to try to understand why that attorney has limited cases.
-It could be a red flag, or it could be simply a matter of life circumstances at that time.
+That said, if an attorney does not have that many cases, you can possibly expect a lot of attention, but maybe not the best representation.
+You may want to dig in a little further to understand why that attorney has limited cases.
+It could be a red flag or simply a matter of life circumstances at that time.

 Overall, you want an attorney who has a healthy list of clients.
 This means a balance between the attorney being in court regularly and being able to represent you personally and professionally.